References

 Supported Masking Patterns

-Masks affect Portal Proxy Logs.
+Masks affect Portal Orchestration Logs.

 • all - The entire value will be masked.